-• Do not exceed a DC power supply cable length of 50 feet (15.2 m) to an LMD

-• Always use shielded/twisted pairs for the LMD DC power supply cable.
+- Do not exceed a DC power supply cable length of 50 feet (15.2 m) to an LMD. - Always use shielded/twisted pairs for the LMD DC power supply cable.

-Failure to follow these instructions can result in death or serious injury.
+Failure to follow these instructions can result in death, serious injury, or equipment damage.